 Warning: If you are pissed off easily, don’t read this post.
 Although plenty of (American) commenters agree with me, I’m also getting a flood of angry comments and hatemail, but this is my (as always) frank and honest non-watered-down opinion, take it or leave it!
 Read on to the conclusion to see my positive thoughts about Americans before you conclude that this is Anti-American propaganda.

-If you are coming here from Stumbleupon or Facebook, please share this post with your friends if you enjoy it :).
-You may also enjoy reading my post about the 29 life lessons learned in travelling the world for 8 years straight, and make sure to look around the site for some language learning tips!
+With that said, you may also enjoy reading my post about the 29 life lessons learned in travelling the world for 8 years straight, and make sure to look around the site for some language learning tips!

 Normally, after I spend considerable time in a country/city, I like to summarise my cultural experience there and tend to put a positive spin on it, as I did with Germany, Amsterdam, Brazil, and even Paris, which was actually a negative experience for me.